liolle/TF-Tasks/dal/Database/Scripts/schema.md

 ADD TaskId INT NOT NULL
 CONSTRAINT DF_Id DEFAULT 0;

-ALTER TABLE Tasks DROP CONSTRAINT DEF_Id;
+ALTER TABLE Tasks DROP CONSTRAINT DF_Id;

-/*Since already have element in the table that don't have a user*/ -- Add a default user and give him all those tasks INSERT INTO Users (FirstName,LastName,Email,Password) VALUES ('Jhon','Doe','Jhon@test.com','Defualt')
+/*Since we already have element in the table that don't have a user*/ -- Add a default user and give him all those tasks INSERT INTO Users (FirstName,LastName,Email,Password) VALUES ('Jhon','Doe','Jhon@test.com','Defualt')